wp-plugins/steam-group-viewer/readme.txt

-= 1.1 =* Remove an header tag in the plugin to fix bugs = 1.0 =
+= 1.2 =* Remove french sentence to translate them into english.
+Fix an activation bug = 1.1 =* Remove an header tag in the plugin to fix bugs = 1.0 =
 * First version of the widget